 - Tram-to-tram and tram-to-vehicle collisions

 We have seen encouraging results in relation to employee safety after introducing better systems and processes to avoid injuries and ensure a timely return to work.
-The total recordable injury frequency rate (TRIFR) for Yarra Trams has improved by 40% over the past five years.
+The total recordable injury frequency rate (TRIFR) for Yarra Trams has improved by 40% over the past few years.

 Collecting, analysing and sharing information is paramount at Yarra Trams.